heremaps/xyz-documentation/docs/xyz_pro.md

 The schema definition can be in the form of a web address or a local schema JSON file.

-!!! note "Schema validation is not transactional (yet)"
+!!! note "Schema validation is not transactional"
     The schema validation will be non-transactional (`Transaction = FALSE`) and will upload all the objects which pass schema definition and display the list of objects rejected.

 ## Activity Log